electronbits/Py_EBIOXP0919/README.md

 # EBIOXP0919

-This is a Python package to interface with the EBIOXP0910-4I4O board via Raspberry Pi.
+This is a Python package to interface with the EBIOXP0910-4I4O board, it is designed to be easily integrated with [EBRPIH1118](https://www.electronbits.com/product/raspberry-pi-base/) and RaspberryPi.

 ## Features